Irish Confederate expedition to Scotland

-The Irish expedition to Scotland took place during the British Civil Wars in 1644–1645.
-A group of 2,000 troops sailed from Ireland for Scotland in June 1644.
-Once in Scotland, they joined forces with the Royalist forces fighting Montrose's Highland campaign.
+The Irish Confederate expedition to Scotland took place in 1644–1645 during the Wars of the Three Kingdoms.
+A force of about 2,000 Irish Confederate troops, under the command of Alasdair Mac Colla, sailed to Scotland in June 1644, where they joined with Royalist forces fighting Montrose's Highland campaign against the Covenanters.
 The expedition was the result of an effort by King Charles I to enlist help from Irish Catholics in fighting Parliamentarian forces.

 Troop request

-In September 1643, a truce was made between James Butler, Marquis of Ormonde, who was leader of the Royalist regime based in Dublin, Ireland and the Confederate Catholics of Ireland.
+In September 1643, a truce was made between James Butler, Marquis of Ormonde, who was leader of the Royalist regime based in Dublin, Ireland, and the Confederate Catholics of Ireland.
 The truce permitted Butler to send Royalist forces previously engaged against the Irish Confederates in Ireland to fight for King Charles I in Britain, while allowing the Confederate Catholics to concentrate their forces against the Scots and Parliamentarian forces in Ireland.

 King Charles also hoped for additional troops from the Confederate Catholics of Ireland that he could use in the British theatres of the war.
 However, he could not be seen to be directly in league with the Irish Catholics since associating with them would alienate many of his British supporters.
 He decided to negotiate through Randal MacDonnell, Earl of Antrim, who was loyal to him but also held the rank of Lieutenant General of the Confederate Catholic armies.
 The plan was for MacDonnell to lobby the Confederate Supreme Council based in Kilkenny, Ireland, to allow him to send 2,000 Irish troops to Scotland and 10,000 troops to England.